Burningstone91/smart-home-setup/README.md

 <p>

 #### Creating Additional Users
 I have one user per device that access Home Assistant in order to serve different frontends based on the used device.
 To create an additional user click on "Configuration" in the sidebar of Home Assistant and then click on "Users".
-Press the orange plus sign at the bottom right.
+Press the "+ ADD INTEGRATION" at the bottom right.
 Enter the name of the person and press "CREATE".
 Enter the Name (name shown in the frontend), Username (name used to login) and a Password.
 Toggle if the user should be in the Administrator group or not.

 #### Remote Access Setup (Nabu Casa)
 Setup Nabu Casa by following the official instructions [here](https://www.nabucasa.com/config/) and [here](https://www.nabucasa.com/config/remote/).
 Home Assistant should now be accessible outside the network through the address that has been generated in the setup of Nabu Casa, e.g. https://abcdefghijklmnopqrstuvwxyz.ui.nabu.casa